Bambarello/Binarium-Masternode-Setup/README.md

 # Binarium Masternode Setup Guide (Ubuntu 16.04)
-This guide will assist you in setting up a Rhenium Masternode on a Linux Server running Ubuntu 16.04.
+This guide will assist you in setting up a Binarium Masternode on a Linux Server running Ubuntu 16.04.
 (Use at your own risk)

 ***
 ## Requirements